vijaypadala/Flask-Basic-Intermediate-Advance-Project-Information/README.md

 ## Flask-Basic-Intermediate-Advance-Project-Information

 ### Discussion related to monolithic and micro-services application

+#### Monolithic application design patteren
+     In these server itself handling all other services like UI, Backend ...

+#### Micro-services application design patteren
+     In these server taking to other services through API calls

 ### Things to learn before starting flask framework

   - Basic understanding of frontend